molgenis/systemsgenetics/genotype-aligner/README.md

 `/data/demoOuput.map`, `/data/demoOuput.ped` and `/data/demoOuput.log` will be created.

+**Note: it is important to make sure that both study and refernece are using the same genome build**

 ### Using VCF files
 Before VCF files can be used they need to be compressed using bgzip and indexed with a tabix.
 This prevents having to read all data into memory yet still allows quick access.